kurema/CitiesSkylinesModsRepoForEpicUsers/README.md

 * [Google Docs - [Cities Skylines] Broken & Incompatible Mods - Patch 1.17.1-f4](https://docs.google.com/spreadsheets/d/1mVFkj_7ij4FLzKs2QJaONNmb9Z-SRqUeG6xFGqEX1ew/edit) (Official?)

 ## Security
-Mod of Cirites: Skylines is basically just a .NET library.
+Mod of Cities:Skylines is basically just a .NET library.
 There's no sandbox (I think) and they have various risks.
 I do believe that these repositories published on GitHub contain no malicious code, but you have to use them at your own risk.
 And I don't know about binaries in other repositories.

 Anyway, I guarantee I've not done anything malicious.
 I just got it, edited it to get the build to pass, built it and pulished it here.
 Also, all Mods listed below have been tried by me at least once.